 Through a FELA claim, a railroad worker may recover compensation for numerous effects of exposure to chemical weed sprays, including pain, suffering, and loss of enjoyment of life.
 Damages could also be provided to cover medical needs, make up for lost wages, and offset other costs resulting from the chemical exposure.

-Get in Touch with a Railroad Injury Attorney today
+Get in Touch with an Ohio Railroad Chemical Exposure Lawyer Today

 The medical evidence showing the connection between Ohio railroad chemical weed spray exposure and debilitating conditions like cancer can be complex.
 Workers must prove that their on-the-job exposure caused the harm they are suffering in order to recover compensation.